johnston9/MS3-Shot-Caller/README.md

 6. #### As a Frequent User, I want to view the latest production updates.

-   1. When the user clicks on the Latest Updates buttton on their home base page they are taken to the Today's Latest Production Updates Page.
-All the production communications from that day are shown there.
+   1. When the user clicks on the Latest Updates button on their home base page they are taken to the Latest Production Updates Page to do just that.
-      There is also a link to take them straight to all other departments to see their latest updates which are always displaying for that day.
+      There is also a link to take them straight to all other departments.

 <p align="center"><strong>Latest Updates Page</strong></p>